Shivang0/ducatuscore/packages/bitcore-node/src/modules/modules.md

 Modules are loaded before services are started.
 This allows code to hook into services and register classes, event handlers, etc that alter the behaviors of services.

 ## Known Modules
-The modules in this table will automatically register with `bitcore-node` if your `bitcore.config.json` contains a valid configuration for their respective chains.
+The modules in this table will automatically register with `ducatuscore-node` if your `ducatuscore.config.json` contains a valid configuration for their respective chains.

 | Chain          | Module         | Module Path (Relative to ModuleManager) |
 | -------------- | -------------- | -------------- |